 The distribution of activities for the Ontology students in the third semester is detailed below.
 Two 96-minute debate days were planned with the 18 students.
 The following responsibilities were assigned with one month in advance: a student-moderator for each day was appointed, along with a group coordinator and their respective members.
-In addition, the general conditions of participation were established, such as the timetable for the debates, the groups that would assume the role of defense of classical metaphysics and those who would oppose it, and the evaluation rubric for the debates and moderators.
+In addition, the general conditions of participation were established, such as the timetable for the debates, the groups that would assume the role of defense of classical metaphysics and those who would oppose it, and the evaluation rubric for the debaters and moderators.
 Lastly, two teachers were invited as observers and evaluators of the debate.
 The first debate included a moderator, 5 students from group 1 and 4 students from group 2.
+The second debate included a moderator, 3 students from group 1 and 4 students from group 2.
 At first, both groups from the second debate were made up of 4 students, but one of them withdrew from the university before the end of the semester.
 At the end of each debate, participants were asked to answer the questionnaire.